elotroalex/chiens/_texts/translation.md

 [69]({{site.baseurl}}/chiens/p069.html){:.pagetitle}

-*(Black folks pass "strung together by the neck, like beads, on a great iron chain, and all with manacles on their hands.")*
+*(Black folks pass, "strung together by the neck, like beads, on a great iron chain, and all with manacles on their hands.")*

 *(Enter the black and red gods grazing under the command of the archbishop)*